azizzaeny/core-game-logic/readme.md

+This is a parts of [core-of-things](https://github.com/azizzaeny/core-of-things) Core of things is an idea to understand, share, preserve and learn real-world domain logic..

 A Collection of game logic written in clojure

 - tic-tac-toe
 - flappy-bird